 Workshop series on human–AI improvisation and intelligent staging with opera communities worldwide

+Our wokrshops will advance new ideas and legal, ethical, and business model frameworks for civic participation.
 Together, we will foster a reciprocal exchange in which artistic processes inform AI engineering and sustainable business design, while technological affordances expand creative and participatory possibilities.

-This workshop, part of Tuning into Opera, a research and engagement initiative from English National Opera and The University of Manchester, and the OperAI: Future of Opera series, invites you to experience live opera reimagined through human–AI collaboration.
+This workshop, part of Tuning into Opera, a research and engagement initiative from English National Opera and The University of Manchester, and the OperAI: Future of Opera series, invites you to experience live opera reimagined through ethical human–AI collaboration.

 4.00pm: Welcome from Creative Manchester